Marcus Semien Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9 to pace the league.
+- The 9.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in the league.

-- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.59).
+- The White Sox's 4.65 team ERA ranks 25th among all league pitching staffs.

-- White Sox pitchers combine to allow the second-most home runs in baseball (150 total, 1.4 per game).
+- The White Sox allow the fifth-most home runs in baseball (153 total, 1.4 per game).

+- Toussaint (1-3 with a 3.50 ERA and 29 strikeouts in 36 2/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- The righty's most recent appearance was on Friday against the Cleveland Guardians, when he tossed 5 2/3 innings, surrendering four earned runs while giving up nine hits.
+- The righty last pitched on Friday against the Cleveland Guardians, when he went five scoreless innings while giving up three hits.

+- The 27-year-old has an ERA of 3.50, with 7.3 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.